jonase/learndatalogtoday/resources/chapters/chapter-3.md

      [?m :movie/cast ?a]
      [?m :movie/title ?title]]

+Of course, in this case, you could just as well use two distinct inputs instead:

+    :in $ ?director ?actor

 ## Collections

 You can use collection destructuring to implement a kind of logical **or** in your query.
 Say, you want to find all movies directed by either James Cameron **or** Ridley Scott: